harryho/blog-hugo/content/cloud/aws/aws-04-vpc-2.md

 * A default NACL allows all traffic inbound and outbound.
 * A cutomized NACL blocks/denies all traffic inbound / outbound by default.
-* Can help you block certain ranges of IP address from a large pool(Internet address for instance)
+* A NACL can block certain ranges of IP address from a large pool(Internet address for instance)
+* A network ACL can associate with multiple subnets.
+However, a subnet can be associated with ONLY ONE network ACL at a time.
+When you associate a network ACL with a subnet, the previous association is removed.

 ### Security Group vs NACL